posthtml/posthtml/README.md

 In addition to the `options`, you might have noticed that there is a second property on the `ctx` object called `runtime`, and chances are it's an empty object.
 The runtime object is a place where functions can be stored that are utilized during runtime.

 For example, [posthtml-expressions](#) escapes html by default inside of its expression delimiters so that if you type in `You can make a tag bold with <strong>`, it actually outputs that text, instead of a literal `<strong>` html tag.
 But since expressions are passed in by the user at runtime, the escaping must happen then.
-While it would be possible for the plugin to include the code for escaping along with every single `code` node, that it returns, this would be a huge waste of space -- it would be much easier to just have one place that the escape function could be called from at runtime.
+While it would be possible for the plugin to include the code for escaping along with every single `code` node, this would be a huge waste of space – it would be much easier to just have one place that the escape function could be called from at runtime.
 This is the purpose of the runtime object.

 Within a plugin, if you'd like to add a function to the runtime, you can do this directly using `ctx.runtime`.
 Be careful to choose a unique name and not overwrite other plugins' runtime functions.
 To use a runtime function within your code, you can use the `__runtime` property, which will be transformed by the code generator to the correct name so that it will work in whatever environment it's used in.
 For example: